 E - Who did you consult?
 What did they say?

-1 Chief Executive / Senior Leadership in the process
+1 Chief Executive / Senior Leadership Approved

-Team (SLT)
+Team (SLT) (mandatory)

-(mandatory)

 2 Finance / Section 151 no identified financial implications beyond

 (mandatory) current scope

 3 Legal / Monitoring Officer not applicable save for adhering to statutory

 (mandatory) responsibility to produce Assessment,

 approval and publication as final version.

 4 Human Resources (HR) not applicable

 5 Property not applicable

 6 Information Communication not applicable save for published on the

 Technology (ICT) Council web page

 7 Procurement not applicable

-8 Scrutiny awaited following consideration by Senior
+8 Scrutiny Not appliable

-Leadership team

 9 Local Members not applicable as county wide